-Due to the nature of this model, we cannot simply run once at a single dose rate and have enough data to train a model.
+Due to the nature of the MCDE model, we cannot simply run once at a single dose rate and have enough data to train a neural network.
 The first reason is that for any run, the total number of events can range from several thousand events to almost 150,000 events.
-The second reason is that true triples, DtoT, and false events occur in different proportions at different dose rates [9].
-If we run the model at a low clinical dose rate of 20kMU/min then we will get significantly more true triples than DtoT or false events.
-As the dose rate increases the number of true triples goes down and the number of DtoTs and false events goes up [21].
-When we reach the clinical maximum of 180kMU/min we see that the data is primarily DtoTs and false events with very few true triples.
-In order to obtain 140,000 events per class (1.8 million events total) we had to combine events across many different runs and dose rates.
-This process does not affect our data integrity because the dose rate has no impact on the physics of events; a true triple which occurs at 20kMU/min is not conceptually different from a true triple at 180kMU/min [9].
+The second reason is that true triples, DtoT, and false events occur in different proportions at different dose rates [10].
+If we run the model at a low clinical dose rate of 20 kMU/min then we will get significantly more true triples than DtoT or false events.
+As the dose rate increases the number of true triples goes down and the number of DtoTs and false events goes up [18].
+When we reach the clinical maximum of 180 kMU/min we see that the data is primarily DtoTs and false events with very few true triples.
+In order to obtain 140,000 events per class

+(1.8 million events total) we had to combine events across many different runs and dose rates.
+This process does not affect our data integrity because the dose rate has no impact on the physics of events; a true triple which occurs at 20kMU/min is not conceptually different from a true triple at 180 kMU/min [10].
+All data obtained from these runs are entirely from the MCDE model meaning that all validation and training data is simulated.